AglayaSukhobskaya/FirstProject/README.md

 Create a new PostgreSQL database and implement a connection to the service.
 All connection settings you can find in ***/resources/database.properties***.
 To create the necessary tables in the database and to get test data execute the SQL queries from file ***/resaurces/db.sql***.

+Add Tomcat run cofiguration with the artefact to deploy **"library:war exploded"**.
+Delete any information from the field **"Application context"**.

 Now the application is ready to running.

+## Running the application
+Run the application using Tomcat configuration.
+Open any brouser you have and enter one of the following addresses:

+***http://localhost:8080/books/*** - access to book list

+***http://localhost:8080/people/*** - access to person list

 ## Technology Stack
 Spring Framework / Spring MVC / Spring Data JPA / Hibernate / Maven / PostgreSQL / Thymeleaf